-The location of users in networks is based on directory numbers.
+The location or finding of users in networks is based on directory numbers.
 When discussing wire line services we already noted that actually switching systems assume that dialed digits form routable numbers that are nicely aligned with the network topology.
-Such numbers are allocated to network nodes block by block and the block size may be for example 1000 numbers.
+Such numbers are allocated to network nodes block by block and the block size may be for example 1000 consecutive numbers.
 How numbers are actually analyzed?
-We depict the process of number analysis in Figure 9.1 octets and that digits from 0 to F can be analyzed by looking up the corresponding pointer in the node.
+We depict the process of number analysis in Figure 9.1

 The tree in Figure 9.1 is schematic only.
-Each box is a node taking for example $4 \times 16=64$ octets of memory.
-This would assume that a pointer takes 4
+Each box is a node taking for example $4 \times 16 = 64$ octets of memory.
+This would assume that a pointer takes 4 octets and that digits from 0, i, to F can be analyzed by looking up the corresponding ith pointer in the node.